OpenRA/OpenRA/README.md

 ## Contribute

-* Please read [INSTALL.md](https://github.com/OpenRA/OpenRA/blob/bleed/INSTALL.md) and [Compiling](https://github.com/OpenRA/OpenRA/wiki/Compiling) on how to set up an OpenRA development environment.
+* Please read [INSTALL.md](https://github.com/OpenRA/OpenRA/blob/bleed/INSTALL.md) and [Compiling](http://wiki.openra.net/Compiling) on how to set up an OpenRA development environment.
-* See [Hacking](https://github.com/OpenRA/OpenRA/wiki/Hacking) for an overview of the engine.
+* See [Hacking](http://wiki.openra.net/Hacking) for an overview of the engine.
 * To get your patches merged, please adhere to the [Contributing](https://github.com/OpenRA/OpenRA/blob/bleed/CONTRIBUTING.md) guidelines.

 ## Mapping

-* We offer a [Mapping](https://github.com/OpenRA/OpenRA/wiki/Mapping) Tutorial as you can change gameplay drastically with custom maps.
+* We offer a [Mapping](http://wiki.openra.net/Mapping) Tutorial as you can change gameplay drastically with custom rules.
+* For scripted mission have a look at the [Lua API](http://wiki.openra.net/New-Lua-API).
 * If you want to share your maps with the community, upload them at the [OpenRA Resource Center](http://resource.openra.net).

 ## Modding

-* There exists an auto-generated [Trait documentation](https://github.com/OpenRA/OpenRA/wiki/Traits) to get started with yaml files.
+* There exists an auto-generated [Trait documentation](http://wiki.openra.net/Traits) to get started with yaml files.
-* Check the [Modding Guide](https://github.com/OpenRA/OpenRA/wiki/Modding%20Guide) to create your own classic RTS.
+* Check the [Modding Guide](http://wiki.openra.net/Modding-Guide) to create your own classic RTS.
-* Some hints on how to create new OpenRA compatible [Pixelart](https://github.com/OpenRA/OpenRA/wiki/Pixelart).
+* Some hints on how to create new OpenRA compatible [Pixelart](http://wiki.openra.net/Pixelart).
 * Upload total conversions at [our ModDB profile](http://www.moddb.com/games/openra/mods).

 ## Support

 * Sponsor a [mirror server](https://github.com/OpenRA/OpenRAWeb/tree/master/content/packages) if you have some bandwidth to spare.
-* You can immediately set up a [Dedicated](https://github.com/OpenRA/OpenRA/wiki/Dedicated) Game Server.
+* You can immediately set up a [Dedicated](http://wiki.openra.net/Dedicated) Game Server.
 * Fund development by creating [Bounties](https://www.bountysource.com/trackers/36085-openra) on specific tasks.

 ## License